Did you hear? YouTube replaced Facebook as the #1 platform that affects consumer behavior.

 If you’re just starting out and you don’t have a lot of resources (refer to your SWOT Analysis here), you don’t want to overcommit.

-We would start with twice-a-month content and work our way up from there.
+We would start to schedule videos for twice a month and work our way up from there.

 If you find yourself pressed for time or feel like you’re always working against the clock…